-ng option to g_traj has no effect

 Regardless of what I set for the -ng option for g_traj, it only asks me for one

-#2 Updated by Jonathan Moore almost 14 years ago
+#2 Updated by Jonathan Moore about 14 years ago

 If -ng is intended only to be used with -mol or -com (I didn't see that in the